-Best Shooter Games for PS5 2022
+Best shooters on PS5 2023: Amazing shooting games on PlayStation 5

-(Pocket-lint) - We love shooter games.
+We love shooter games.
 While it might sometimes make us feel a little guilty, there's nothing quite like unloading a magazine to wash away the stress of a day's work.
-The PlayStation 5 has been out for a while now, and it's got its fair share of them to pick from.
+The PlayStation 5 has been out for a while now, and it's got its fair share of them to pick from now.

 This list narrows things down to the best of the best, so that you can pick up your next shooter for the PS5 in confidence that you'll be getting a really great game to sink into, whether it's a multiplayer affair or a single-player romp.